An innovation in development, augmented reality

 On a commercial site, augmented reality applies to many areas.
 Some opticians offer consumers the opportunity to try on glasses before deciding on a pair, and many decoration and furniture stores (such as IKEA) allow customers to visualize objects in virtual versions of their homes before purchasing.

-In some automobile models, augmented reality technology is used to display information on the windshield.
+models, augmented reality technology is used to display information on the windshield.

 This display mode provides information regarding speed, obstacles, the width of the road, and traffic.